-- 105.4.1 Permit intent.
+105.4.1 Permit intent.
 A permit issued shall be construed to be a license to proceed with the work and not as authority to violate, cancel, alter or set aside any of the provisions of the technical codes, nor shall issuance of a permit prevent the building official from thereafter requiring a correction of errors in plans, construction or violations of this code.
-Every permit issued shall expire unless the work authorized by such permit is commenced within 6 months after its issuance, or if the work authorized by such permit is suspended or abandoned for a period of 6 months after the time the work is commenced. - 105.4.1.1 If work has commenced and the permit is revoked, becomes null and void or expires because of lack of progress or abandonment, a new permit covering the proposed construction shall be obtained before proceeding with the work. - 105.4.1.2 If a new permit is not obtained within six months from the date the initial permit became null and void, the building official is authorized to require that any work which has been commenced or completed be removed from the building site.
-Alternately, a new permit may be issued on application, providing the work in place and required to complete the structure meets all applicable regulations in effect at the time the initial permit became null and void and any regulations which may have become effective between the date of expiration and the date of issuance of the new permit. - 105.4.1.3 Work shall be considered to be in active progress when the permit has received an approved inspection within six months.
+Every permit issued shall become invalid unless the work authorized by such permit is commenced within 6 months after its issuance, or if the work authorized by such permit is suspended or abandoned for a period of six months after the time the work is commenced.
+One or more extensions of time, for periods not more than 90 days each, may be allowed for the permit.
+The extension shall be requested in writing, on a form provided by the City and provided to the building official while the permit is valid, and justifiable cause demonstrated.
+The extension request shall include a time table for the completion of the project.
+Extension approval shall be in writing by the building official, if granted.

+- 105.4.1.1 If work has commenced and the permit is revoked, becomes null and void, or expires because of lack of progress or abandonment, a new permit covering the proposed construction shall be obtained before proceeding with the work. - 105.4.1.2 If a new permit is not obtained within 180 days from the date the initial permit became null and void, the building official is authorized to require that any work which has been commenced or completed be removed from the building site.
+Alternately, a new permit may be issued on application, providing the work in place and required to complete the structure meets all applicable regulations in effect at the time the initial permit became null and void and any regulations which may have become effective between the date of expiration and the date of issuance of the new permit. - 105.4.1.3 Work shall be considered to be in active progress when the permit has received an approved inspection within 180 days.
 This provision shall not be applicable in case of civil commotion or strike or when the building work is halted due directly to judicial injunction, order or similar process.
 The building official is authorized to grant, in writing, one or more extensions of time, for periods not more than 90 days each.
-The extension shall be requested in writing and justifiable cause demonstrated, prior to expiration.
+The extension shall be requested in writing, on a form provided by the City and provided to the building official while the permit is valid, and justifiable cause demonstrated.
+The extension request shall include a time table for the completion of the project.
+Extension approval shall be in writing by the building official, if granted. - 105.4.1.4 The fee for renewal reissuance and extension of a permit shall be set forth by the administrative authority.